Pazoia/locker-combination-exercise/README.md

 ## Launch

 - fork this repo into your machine
-- make sure your terminal is in the locker-combination-finder folder
+- make sure your terminal is in the same folder as the combinationFinder.js file
 - run the code below on your terminal

 ```